Regular bike vs eBike: The differences

 1. Mechanics & design

 However, there are some core features built into eBikes which differentiate them from your standard bike.
-Naturally, these electrical components are what makes an eBike, an eBike…
+Naturally, these high-quality electrical components are what give eBikes their name.

 eBike motor

 The motor on an electric bike is the driving force behind its power.
-This is the integral part of an eBike which offers assistance to the rider, and ultimately helps them to move faster.
+This is an integral part of an eBike which offers assistance to the rider and ultimately helps them to move faster.

 eBike battery

-Electric bikes have a removable battery which requires charging in order to power up the motor.
+Electric bikes have a removable, rechargeable battery which powers the motor.
 The battery dictates the range of your eBike on a single charge, and this can vary between manufacturers.

 eBike display